pgbackrest/pgbackrest/CONTRIBUTING.md

 - If your submission includes changes to the help or online documentation, have the [help](#testing-the-help) and [documentation](#testing-the-documentation) tests been run?

 - Has it passed continuous integration testing?
-Simply renaming your branch with the appendix `-cig` and pushing it to your remote GitHub account will initiate GitHub Actions to run CI tests.
+Simply renaming your branch with the appendix `-cig` and pushing it to your GitHub account will initiate GitHub Actions to run CI tests.

 When submitting a Pull Request: